ChristopherVoltl/phallicpeach/README.md

 # phallicpeach

-Rhino pluging that will place a scale model of dickbutt in your model
+Rhino plugin that will place a dickbutt in your model

-just install the .RHP file in the bin folder and if you want to play with the code, which is not formatted at all is written in c#
+Just install the .RHP file in the bin folder, and if you want to play with the code, which is not formatted at all, it is written in c#